• Skip to primary navigation

 In a kadhai or heavy-bottomed pan, heat the oil.
 Once the oil reaches the smoking point, you can test the oil by immersing a few drops of batter in the hot oil.
 The oil is ready to fry pakora if the batter droplets rise to the surface in 1-2 seconds.

-Step 4: Deep fry Dip the paneer pieces in the batter and coat the paneer pieces nicely with the batter.
-Add the batter-coated paneer pieces carefully to the medium-hot oil.
+Step 4: Deep fry.
+Dip the paneer pieces in the batter and coat them nicely with the batter.
+Carefully add the batter-coated paneer pieces to the medium-hot oil.

 When one side is lightly golden, use a perforated spoon (Indian jhar) to flip the pakora gently.
 Fry the paneer pakoras until golden brown and crisp.
 Remember, do not overcrowd the kadhai.
 Using a slotted spoon, remove the paneer pakora.
 To remove excess oil, place them on paper towels.